japoorv/biohacker-medikanren/README.md

 **NOTE** : The integration requires 3 files.

-1 is the query file in /mediKanren/biolink/pieces-parts/query.rkt and other are the (bms.rkt,logic.rkt) from /biohacker/BPS/jtms
+ First is the query file in /mediKanren/biolink/pieces-parts/query.rkt and other are the (bms.rkt,logic.rkt) from /biohacker/BPS/jtms